Mayonnaisu/manga-image-translator/README.md

 	*   [Webtoon Mode](#webtoon-mode)

 ## NOTICE
 ### <mark>I just realized that the installer is broken.
 Not sure since when (probably since I improved the error handling 🙃), but it worked the last time I tested it lol.
 My bad X'D. Let me figure out how to fix this one.
 The source of the error is pyenv-win requires the terminal to be closed and reopened for its installation.
-So, it still works as long as you run the installer 2x (you may need to remove the commands for installing Microsoft C++ Build Tools if you don't want to redownload & reinstall it).</mark>
+So, it still works as long as you run the installer 2x (you may need to remove the commands for installing Microsoft C++ Build Tools if you don't want to redownload & reinstall it).
+See https://github.com/Mayonnaisu/manga-image-translator/issues/2.</mark>

-### <mark>Unblock `downloader.psm1` in `my_tools` folder to be able to run `MIT-installer.ps1` & `MIT-updater.ps1`.
+### <mark>Unblock **downloader.psm** in **my_tools** folder to be able to run MIT-installer.ps1 & **MIT-updater.ps1**.
 See [how](https://github.com/Mayonnaisu/manga-image-translator?tab=readme-ov-file#installation) and [why](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).</mark>

 ### <mark>Some things have been changed & fixed, so it's recommended to update to newer components if you have installed it before.
 See the [UPDATE section for more info](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).</mark>